SELF-Technology/self-chain-public/docs/Technical Docs/Developer Resources/Getting_Started_Testnet.md

 # ⚠️ NOT YET AVAILABLE
 # The testnet currently operates without a token economy
 # Token faucet will be available when the token system is implemented
-# See Getting Started section for updates
+# See Project Status section for updates
 ```

 ### 4. Connect to Testnet